nim-lang/Nim/doc/docgen.rst

 HTML
 ----

-The generation of HTML documents is done via the ``doc`` command.
+Generation of HTML documents is done via the ``doc`` command.
 This command takes either a single .nim file, outputting a single .html file with the same base filename, or multiple .nim files, outputting multiple .html files and, optionally, an index file.